The prized phenom isn’t even on the team… yet… but Chicago is cashing in after securing the No. 1 pick in the upcoming NHL Draft.

-Although he doesn’t stand 7-foot-3 like his hoops counterpart, Connor Bedard is also projected to be taken No. 1 overall in the upcoming NHL Draft, with analysts across the board are calling him one of the best prospects they’ve seen in recent memory.
+Although he doesn’t stand 7-foot-plus like his hoops counterpart, Connor Bedard is also projected to be taken No. 1 overall in the upcoming NHL Draft, with analysts across the board calling him one of the best prospects they’ve seen in recent memory.
 The Athletic recently conducted an executive poll in which it ranked the No. 1 picks from the last decade with Bedard thrown into the mix — the result was a No. 2 ranking for Bedard that placed him behind only two-time Hart Trophy winner Connor McDavid, the Edmonton Oilers center who racked up 153 total points and 64 goals this season.

 Literally.